pascal-canuel/hacdias.com/content/about.markdown

 ---
-color: rgb(44, 41, 38)
-description: I'm a young student at the age of 16.
+description: I'm a 17 years old Portuguese student passionate about programming and addicted to music and photography.
 I love the idea of improving the world using technology.
-image: cover
-title: About
+show_description: true
+title: Hi, I'm Henrique Dias!
 type: page
 ---

-Hi, I'm Henrique Dias!

-I'm a 17 years old Portuguese student passionated about programming and addicted to music and photography.
-I love the idea of improving the world using technology.

 After that I want to study something.
 Right now, I don't really know what it should be.
 Maybe Computer Science, maybe Physics, maybe Biology.
 My objective is very simple: **do something helpful to the humankind**.

-> "Who looks outside, dreams.
-Who looks inside, awakes." - Carl Gustav Jung
+{{< figure src="/images/board.jpg" caption="I love to participate" class="" >}}

 ## Once upon a time...